bers31/bernardo.github.io/project_emission/README.md

-# Prediksi dan Analisis Gas Emisi 10 Tahun ke Depan

-Proyek ini bertujuan untuk memproyeksikan tingkat emisi gas rumah kaca selama 10 tahun ke depan menggunakan metode prediktif dan analisis tren.
-Dengan menggabungkan Python, Excel, dan R, proyek ini memberikan pandangan yang berbasis data untuk mendukung kebijakan lingkungan dalam upaya pengurangan emisi dan pencapaian target **Net Zero Emission**.

-## Deskripsi Proyek
-Proyek ini berfokus pada:
-1. **Analisis Tren Emisi**: Memahami pola emisi gas rumah kaca selama beberapa tahun terakhir.
-2. **Prediksi Jangka Panjang**: Menggunakan model statistik untuk memproyeksikan emisi dalam dekade mendatang.
-3. **Dampak Kebijakan**: Menyediakan data yang relevan bagi pembuat kebijakan dan industri dalam merencanakan strategi pengurangan emisi.

-Dashboard dan visualisasi interaktif dalam proyek ini memberikan ringkasan mengenai tren emisi dan faktor utama yang mempengaruhi jumlah emisi.
+# Greenhouse Gas Emissions Prediction and Analysis for the Next 10 Years

+This project aims to project greenhouse gas emission levels over the next 10 years using predictive methods and trend analysis.
+By combining Python, Excel, and R, this project provides data-driven insights to support environmental policies in efforts to reduce emissions and achieve **Net Zero Emission** targets.

-## Fitur Utama
+## Project Description
-- **Pembersihan dan Pengelolaan Data**: Menggunakan Excel untuk pengelolaan dan pembersihan data sebelum dilakukan analisis.
-- **Analisis dan Visualisasi Data**: Python dan R digunakan untuk visualisasi pola data historis dalam bentuk grafik dan heatmap.
+This project focuses on:
+1. **Emission Trend Analysis**: Understanding the patterns of greenhouse gas emissions over the past few years.
+2. **Long-Term Prediction**: Using statistical models to project emissions over the next decade.
+3. **Policy Impact**: Providing relevant data for policymakers and industries to plan emission reduction strategies.

+The interactive dashboard and visualizations in this project offer a summary of emission trends and key factors influencing emission levels.

+### Key Features
+- **Data Cleaning and Management**: Using Excel for data management and cleaning before analysis.
+- **Data Analysis and Visualization**: Python and R are used to visualize historical data patterns in the form of charts and heatmaps.
-- **Model Prediksi ARIMA**: Menerapkan model Autoregressive Integrated Moving Average (ARIMA) di R untuk membuat proyeksi emisi jangka panjang.
+- **ARIMA Prediction Model**: Implementing the Autoregressive Integrated Moving Average (ARIMA) model in R to make long-term emission projections.
-- **Ringkasan Data**: Laporan insight dan grafik tren emisi yang dapat diakses oleh pembuat kebijakan dan industri.

-## Teknologi yang Digunakan
-- **Python**: Untuk analisis data dasar dan visualisasi, termasuk pengolahan data dan pembuatan grafik.
+- **Data Summary**: Insight reports and emission trend charts accessible to policymakers and industries.

+### Technologies Used
+- **Python**: For basic data analysis and visualization, including data processing and chart creation.
-- **Excel**: Untuk manajemen data awal, termasuk pembersihan, penyusunan, dan normalisasi data.
+- **Excel**: For initial data management, including cleaning, structuring, and normalizing data.
-- **R**: Untuk pemodelan prediktif dengan metode ARIMA dan visualisasi hasil prediksi.
+- **R**: For predictive modeling using the ARIMA method and visualizing prediction results.
 - **Libraries**:
-  - *Python*: Pandas, Matplotlib, Seaborn untuk pengolahan dan visualisasi data.
+  - *Python*: Pandas, Matplotlib, Seaborn for data processing and visualization.
-  - *R*: forecast, ggplot2 untuk pemodelan ARIMA dan visualisasi.
+  - *R*: forecast, ggplot2 for ARIMA modeling and visualization.

-### Cara Menjalankan Proyek
+### How to Run the Project
-1. **Clone Repository**: `git clone <repo-url>`
+1. **Clone the Repository**: `git clone <repo-url>`
-2. **Instal Library**: Instal library yang dibutuhkan di Python dan R.
+2. **Install Libraries**: Install the required libraries in Python and R.
-3. **Run Analysis**: Eksekusi notebook Python atau R script.
+3. **Run the Analysis**: Execute the Python notebook or R script.

-### Tangkapan Layar
+### Screenshots
 ![Screenshot 1](images/Picture1.png)
 ![Screenshot 2](images/Picture2.png)
 ![Screenshot 3](images/Picture3.png)
 ![Screenshot 4](images/Picture4.png)
 ![Screenshot 5](images/Picture5.png)
 ![Screenshot 6](images/Picture6.png)

+### Conclusion
+This project provides a comprehensive approach to understanding and predicting greenhouse gas emissions over the next decade.
+By leveraging advanced statistical models and interactive visualizations, it offers valuable insights for policymakers and industries aiming to reduce emissions and achieve sustainability goals.
+The integration of Python, Excel, and R ensures robust data analysis and accurate predictions, making this project a crucial tool in the fight against climate change.